aaronland/unicode-table/README.md

 ## Important

 This is still wet paint.
 It's not pretty under the hood or above but it works.
 At least for me.
+There are probably missing features that we both want.
+[Feedback is welcome.](https://github.com/thisisaaronland/unicode-table/issues)

 ## Where does the data come from?